-US sanctions 3 Nicaraguan officials
+US sanctions 3 Nicaraguan officials for alleged abuses

-WASHINGTON (AP) - The Trump administration is sanctioning three Nicaraguan officials accused of human rights abuses, election fraud and corruption.
+WASHINGTON (AP) - The Trump administration on Thursday imposed sanctions on three Nicaraguan officials accused of human rights abuses, election fraud and corruption.

-The U.S. Department of Treasury’s Office of Foreign Assets Control on Thursday announced the sanctions, which block the officials from doing business with U.S. entities.
+The U.S. Department of Treasury’s Office of Foreign Assets Control announced the sanctions, which block the officials from doing business with U.S. entities.

 The officials are Ramon Antonio Avellan Medal, deputy director of the Nicaraguan National Police; Lumberto Ignacio Campbell Hooker, acting president of the Nicaraguan Supreme Electoral Council; and Roberto Jose Lopez Gomez, director of the Nicaraguan Social Security Institute.